smartinez-cellenza/training-terraform-intro-labs/labs/CreateSQLDatabase.md

 This variables can be used to use the same template for multiple environments.

-Add a new file, nammed *variables.tf* and add this content
+Add a new file, named *variables.tf* and add this content

 ```hcl
 variable "admin_account_login" {